isabella232/dynamic-media-classic.en-1/help/psd-files.md

 ## Viewing and editing layers in a PSD file {#viewing-and-editing-layers-in-a-psd-file}

-If you selected the Maintain Layers option when you uploaded your PSD, Dynamic Media Classic ripped the individual layers into assets.
-You can view and edit the asset layers belonging to a PSD file by opening the file in the Browse Panel in Detail view.
+If you selected the Maintain Layers option when you uploaded your PSD, Adobe Dynamic Media Classic ripped the individual layers into assets.
+You can view and edit the asset layers belonging to a PSD file by opening the file in the Browse Panel in Detail View.

 1. Double-click the full PSD file in the Browse Panel.
-The file opens in Detail view.
+The file opens in Detail View.

     >[!NOTE]
     >